v-cakoll/docs.it-it/docs/framework/windows-workflow-foundation/feature-specifics.md

 ## <a name="tracking"></a>Rilevamento

-Flusso di lavoro di rilevamento fornisce approfondimenti l'esecuzione di un'istanza del flusso di lavoro.
-Gli eventi di rilevamento vengono generati da un flusso di lavoro a livello di istanza del flusso di lavoro e quando eseguono le attività all'interno del flusso di lavoro.
+Workflow tracking provides insight into the execution of a workflow instance.
+The tracking events are emitted from a workflow at the workflow instance level and when activities within the workflow execute.
 Per sottoscrivere i record di rilevamento, è necessario aggiungere all'host del flusso di lavoro un partecipante del rilevamento del flusso di lavoro.
-I record di rilevamento vengono filtrati usando un profilo di rilevamento. .NET Framework fornisce un partecipante del rilevamento ETW (evento di traccia per Windows), e viene installato un profilo di base nel file Machine. config.
+I record di rilevamento vengono filtrati usando un profilo di rilevamento.
+The .NET Framework provides an ETW (Event Tracing for Windows) tracking participant, and a basic profile is installed in the machine.config file.

 ### <a name="getting-started"></a>Introduzione